edwig/Kwatta/TheName.md

 make a lot of noise by making high-pitched screeching screams.
 The kept me awake for many a night when I lived as a boy in that region.

-For more information, see: https://en.wikipedia.org/wiki/Red-faced_spider_monkey
+For more information, see: [spider monkey on wikipedia](https://en.wikipedia.org/wiki/Red-faced_spider_monkey)

 THE TEST SUITE